4/30/2024

 speaker

 The second quarter is off to a positive start.
 Despite the uptick in interest rates, I'm pleased to say the positive momentum experienced in March continued in April.
-On Friday, we expect a report that we closed approximately 500 homes in the month of April and added seven new communities, bringing us to 127 active communities nationwide, a new company record.
+On Friday, we expect to report that we closed approximately 500 homes in the month of April and added seven net new communities, bringing us to 127 active communities nationwide, a new company record.
 The slower start to the year was understood and factored into the full year guidance we shared on our last call.
 Despite the recent uptick in interest rates, the positive trends we witnessed in March continued into April, resulting in over 35,000 leads each month.
 As a result, we've generated over 800 net sales per month for the last two months, reflecting a pace of approximately six homes per community per month.
-With clearer visibility onto our backlog and the strong demand we continue to see, we are confident in our original closing target of between 7,000 and 8,000 homes at an average selling price between $350,000 and $360,000.
-Our full year gross margin guidance remains between 23.1 and 24.1 percent and adjusted gross margin between 25 and 26 percent.
+With clear visibility onto our backlog and the strong demand we continue to see, we are confident in our original closing target of between 7,000 and 8,000 homes at an average selling price between $350,000 and $360,000.
+Our full-year gross margin guidance remains between 23.1 and 24.1%, and adjusted gross margin between 25 and 26%.
 Our teams around the country are doing an outstanding job getting new communities online and ready for sales.
-We recently welcomed 65 new sales reps and sales managers to support 13 communities opened in March, as well as additional openings in the coming months, and continue to expect to be active in approximately 150 communities at year end.
-I'll close with one final thought.
-For the fourth consecutive year, LGI Homes has received the Top Workplace USA Award.
-What makes this recognition especially meaningful is that the results are entirely based on the views of those best positioned to judge our success, our employees.
-We value our people immensely and it's satisfying to know that they value LGI Homes just as much.
+We recently welcomed 65 new sales reps and sales managers to support 13 communities opened in March, as well as additional openings in the coming months continue to expect to be active in approximately 150 communities at year end i'll close with one final thought for the fourth consecutive year lgi homes has received the top workplace usa award what makes this recognition especially meaningful is that the results are entirely based on the views of those best positioned to judge our success our employees We value our people immensely, and it's satisfying to know that they value LGI Homes just as much.
 Thank you to all of our teams around the country for your continued commitment to our company and to our customers.
 We'll now open the call for questions.

 speaker